NorESMhub/NorESM/doc/diagnostics/esmvaltool.rst

 Paste the above https address to browser, and you will find a authen code, and past back to the command line.

-Run ESMVAlTool on NIRD toolkit service
+Run ESMValTool on NIRD toolkit service
 ======================================

 The ESMValTool is also installed as a service at the NIRD Toolkit Service (`<https://apps.sigma2.no>`_)